anbinumer/canvasops-django/documents/cursor-tasks.md

 - Test each priority group before moving to next
 - Use git commits between major changes for rollback
 - Verify Railway deployment after each priority group
+- **NEW:** Always follow the commit-push-deploy cycle for every major change to ensure updates are visible in production.